renebrummel/ForNAV.TrainingModules/Modules/11 DataItems/DataItems.Trainer.md

 > Demonstrate using the Customer List Report

 * Open the report in the designer
-* Add the "Sales Header" table with the "Sell To Customer No." as dataitem link.
+* Add the "Sales Header" table with the "Sell To Customer No." as DataItem link.
 Filter "Document Type" on "Order"
 * Add Header and body with the fields:
   * No
   * Doc Date